-- Provide a welcoming, receptive and responsive environment in which parents/carers work in partnership with staff to meet each child's individual needs. - Ensure effective communication between staff and children, staff and parents/carers, staff/parents/carers and outside agencies, and staff. - Ensure that all children have access to a broad and balanced curriculum which is delivered using a variety of high quality teaching techniques and follows children's own interests. - Plan for and regularly assess children's individual needs following a "assess, plan, do, review" cycle involving parents/carers every step of the way - Develop a strong leadership and management team to support staff and stakeholders to identify needs and enable them to access training. - Meet with parents regularly allowing flexibility for meeting times and respecting them as their child's first educators. - Ensure transition periods are well planned for and information is transferred promptly and confidentially. - Work collaboratively with the area SENCo (Wendy Toy) to monitor the progress and provision for children with SEND, and to monitor the accessibility of the physical learning environment, the curriculum and information for children with disabilities. - Ensure all Nursery policies are inclusive and are known, and accessible, to all parents/carers, staff. sure that parents/carers are well informed about the support they can expect to receive.
+- Provide a welcoming, receptive and responsive environment in which parents/carers work in partnership with staff to meet each child's individual needs. - Ensure effective communication between staff and children, staff and parents/carers, staff/parents/carers and outside agencies, and staff. - Ensure that all children have access to a broad and balanced curriculum which is delivered using a variety of high quality teaching techniques and follows children's own interests. - Plan for and regularly assessments of children's individual needs following a "assess, plan, do, review" cycle involving parents/carers every step of the way. - Develop a strong leadership and management team to support staff and stakeholders to identify needs and enable them to access training. - Meet with parents regularly allowing flexibility for meeting times and respecting them as their child's first educators.

+- Ensure transition periods are well planned for and information is transferred promptly and confidentially.
+Where children are new to our setting and areas of need have already been identifies a Pre-school entry plan may be organised. - Work collaboratively with the area SENCo (Sarah Stent) to monitor the progress and provision for children with SEND, and to monitor the accessibility of the physical learning environment, the curriculum and information for children with disabilities. - Ensure all Nursery policies are inclusive and are known, and accessible, to all parents/carers, staff and ensure that parents/carers are well informed about the support they can expect to receive. - This policy represents the agreed principles for Special Educational Needs throughout the Nursery, all staff at Clare House have read and agreed this policy.